Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Performance Evaluation

 \item \textbf{DRL-WMMSE:} This approach has been adopted in \cite{MIMO:precoding_DRL2}.
 In the original WMMSE algorithm proposed for cellular architectures, the precoding subproblem is decoupled across O-RUs.
 Each O-RU $l$ independently determines its precoding matrix for users $k \in \mathcal{K}_l$ as

 Similar to the proposed framework, we use the expert knowledge from the iterative algorithm and assign a DRL agent to each user $k$ to determine $\mathbf{U}_k$ and $\mathbf{W}_k$.
-The precoding matrices are determined using \eqref{eq:V_WMMSE_original}. \end{enumerate}
+The precoding matrices are determined using \eqref{eq:V_WMMSE_original}. \begin{rev}\item \textbf{End-to-end DRL (E2E-DRL):} In this approach, a DRL agent is assigned to each O-RU.
+Agent $l$ observes the local channel matrices $\mathbf{H}_{k,l}$ for each user $k \in \mathcal{K}_l$ and directly determines the corresponding precoding matrices $\mathbf{V}_{k,l},\; k \in \mathcal{K}_l$.
+Similar to D-RZF, the outputs of each agent $l$ are locally normalized to satisfy the transmit power constraint of O-RU $l$. \end{rev} \end{enumerate}